-Figure 2 shows the decomposition of total Bitcoin blockchain volume into what we call internal, pass-through, and real volume.
-Internal volume is the within-cluster volume, that is, the volume that is generated when a cluster sends bitcoins to itself.
-The pass-through volume is the transitory volume associated with peeling chains.
-Finally, the real volume is the remaining volume, which represents transfers between clusters.
-This volume accounts only for 10% of the total Bitcoin volume on the blockchain, with 90% of the Bitcoin volume on the blockchain not tied to economically meaningful transactions.
+Figure 2 shows the decomposition of the total Bitcoin blockchain volume into what we call spurious and real volume.
+The spurious volume is the within-entity volume, that is, the volume that is generated when an entity sends bitcoins to itself.
+This volume is the sum of two parts.
+The first part is the within-cluster volume based on the clusters produced by the conservative clustering algorithm as described in the data section.
+The second part is the transitory volume associated with peeling chains.
+As explained above, a particular split between the two parts depends on the clustering algorithm used and therefore, is not economically meaningful.
+One can think of the spurious volume as the equivalent of someone moving cash from one of their pockets to another pocket.
+Therefore, we do not count this volume as representing meaningful economic transactions.
+The spurious volume, however, is recorded on the blockchain and might at times contribute to the congestion of the network.

-3.2.
+The real volume is the remaining volume, which represents transfers between different entities.
+Figure 2 shows that the share of real volume has been relatively stable overtime accounting only for 10% of the total Bitcoin volume on the blockchain, with 90% of the Bitcoin volume on the blockchain not tied to economically meaningful transactions.

+2.1.
 Real volume